 People can make gelatin-rich broth at home by cooking the leftover carcass or bones of poultry or beef.

-For extra flavor, add a whole carrot and onion and some herbs before cooking.
-Cover the bones with water, bring to the boil, and allow to simmer for 1–2 hours.
-Check from time to time to ensure it does not boil dry, and add extra water if necessary.
+For extra flavor, add a whole carrot and onion, as well as some herbs.
+Cover the bones and other ingredients with water, bring this to a boil, and allow it to simmer.
+Check from time to time to ensure that the mixture does not boil dry, and add extra water if necessary.

-When the broth cools, the person will see a gel-substance on the surface.
-They can use this at once as the basis of a soup or stew, or freeze it for future use.
+When the broth cools, the surface will have a gel-like substance.
+A person can use this at once to make a soup or stew or freeze it for later.

-Using up leftovers in this way can also help the environment by reducing food waste.
+Using leftovers in this way can support the environment by reducing food waste.

 The quality of gelatin in food may depend on: